adraper2/DISC_chesapeake/README.md

 In order to do so, a Biology student from Notre Dame, Luke Onken, and I have analyzed Landsat 8 OLI Satellite image data.
 The satellites orbit the Earth in roughly two week increments.
 Landsat images are particularly useful because they have been flying since 1972 when the <a href = "https://en.wikipedia.org/wiki/Landsat_program">Earth Resources Technology Satellite</a> (later renamed landsat) was first launched.

 40+ years of images would allow us to analyze sedge and grass population abundance over a long period of time in the hopes of analyzing significant species change.
 Specifically, the phragmites population is of interest. <a href = "http://www.cheswildlife.org/2015/05/phragmites-control-in-maryland/"> Phragmites</a> is an invasive species to the Chesapeake Bay area, as well as the Connecticut coast, Ontario, Ohio and many more areas around Eastern United States and Cananda.
 It has been known to grow in abundance and suffocate other species grass and sedge out of areas.
-This shift in grass populations has the power to disrupt the ecosystems in several ways, including _____.
+This shift in grass populations has the power to disrupt the ecosystems in several ways, including posing more forest fire risk during dry seasons, inducing the erosion of soil composition from a lack of roots, and causing the extinction of certain plants or animals that rely on these grasses.

 ## Initial Analysis and Descriptive Plots